Several resources are available to MUP students. These include both funding opportunities and Career Services:

 - Major GSD-specific research centers and labs Look at menu to left).

 - Many projects typically run for a specific period of time.
 Current and recent projects include the: Harvard Mellon Urban Initiative, Harvard New Towns Initiative, the Mexican Cities Initiative, Rethinking Social Housing in Mexico, South America Project,and the Kumbh Mela Project.

 - Other fellowship opportunities for summer and winter:

 - Apart from the CSFP various Harvard units provide summer and winter opportunities relevant to MUP students including the Public Policy Summer Fellowship, Edward M. Gramlich Fellowship in Community and Economic Development, Ash Center Summer Fellowships, Bloomberg Harvard City Leadership Initiative Summer Fellowships, and Presidential Public Service Fellowships.
-There is also funding for research travel (e.g. thesis data collection) or independent internships in Latin America, Africa, South Asia, several parts of Asia including South-East Asia, China, more on China and Taiwan, Japan, and the Ukraine.
+There is also funding for research travel (e.g. thesis data collection) or independent internships in Latin America, Africa, the Middle East, South Asia, several parts of Asia including South-East Asia, China, more on China and Taiwan, Japan, and the Ukraine.
 Please note these links just take you to some of the programs in particular centers e.g. the link is to internship funding when there may also be research funding.

 - Finally GSD Career Services lists a number of internships and fellowships offered annually by local, state, and federal agencies.

 - Harvard-specific web sites: